Wilhelm Cuno: Early career

-Cuno was employed by the federal Treasury Department in 1907, initially as Regierungsassessor, (Note: A Regierungsassessor ('Government Assessor') was commonly a younger senior civil servant, usually not yet employed on a permanent basis, who had successfully passed the major state examinations.) was promoted in 1910 to Regierungsrat (Note: A Regierungsrat ('Government Councillor') was a civil servant at entry level in the higher civil service category of the federal or state administration.) and then in 1912 to Geheimer Regierungsrat.
-(Note: A Geheimer Regierungsrat ('Privy Government Councillor') was a step above a Regierungsrat.)
+Cuno was employed by the federal Treasury Department in 1907, initially as Regierungsassessor, (Note: A Regierungsassessor ("Government Assessor") was commonly a younger senior civil servant, usually not yet employed on a permanent basis, who had successfully passed the major state examinations.) was promoted in 1910 to Regierungsrat (Note: A Regierungsrat ("Government Councillor") was a civil servant at entry level in the higher civil service category of the federal or state administration.) and then in 1912 to Geheimer Regierungsrat.
+(Note: A Geheimer Regierungsrat ("Privy Government Councillor") was a step above a Regierungsrat.)
 His tasks mainly involved preparing parliamentary bills and presenting them to the Reichstag.

 During World War I, Cuno was involved in organizing food supplies for all of Germany, first directing the Imperial Grain Agency from its inception in early 1915 until July 1916.
 It was responsible for the collection and distribution of grain and flour throughout Germany.
-He then was attached to State Secretary (i.e. Minister) Adolf Tortilowicz von Batocki-Friebe to help organize the War Office of Food (Kriegsernährungsamt).
+He was then attached to the State Secretary (i.e., Minister) Adolf Tortilowicz von Batocki-Friebe to help organize the War Office of Food (Kriegsernährungsamt).
 In late 1916, Cuno was put in charge of the department of war-related economic issues at the Treasury Department.

 At the request of Albert Ballin, general director of the Hamburg America Line (HAPAG), Cuno quit the civil service to join the shipping company as a director in November 1917.
 After Ballin committed suicide in November 1918 in despair over Germany's defeat in World War I, Cuno was promoted to HAPAG's general director in December.

-As an economic expert, Cuno participated in the post-war negotiations on the armistice, reparations and peace terms and in other international conferences, including the Genoa Economic and Financial Conference.
+As an economic expert, Cuno participated in the post-war negotiations on the armistice, reparations and peace terms, and in other international conferences, including the Genoa Economic and Financial Conference.
 He left it in protest after Germany signed the Treaty of Rapallo, which normalised relations with the Soviet Union.
 In 1921 and 1922, Cuno was an important negotiator in talks between German shipping firms and the government regarding compensation for the merchant ships delivered to the Allies under the terms of the Treaty of Versailles.

 In 1920, Cuno led HAPAG into an alliance with United American Lines, helping to re-establish HAPAG as a passenger line.
 He also unofficially represented Germany's foreign policy interests during his travels abroad.